Skip to product information

 ⚠️ Containment Strategy

-Peppermint is a vital source of nectar for pollinators in late summer.
-It is listed on the RHS Plants for Pollinators list and is particularly loved by hoverflies and small solitary bees.
+Peppermint is a vital source of late-summer nectar for British pollinators.
+Listed on the RHS Plants for Pollinators list, its lilac flowers are a particular favourite for hoverflies and small solitary bees.

 Regular price